codiga/doc.codiga.io/docs/ignore-files.md

 ### Default `.gitignore` file

-Codiga processes your `.gitignore` files and automatically ignore all files specified in that directory.
-It does not process or parse regular expression, our engine ignores files and directory specified by their full name.
+Codiga processes your `.gitignore` files and automatically ignores all files specified in that directory.
+It does not process or parse regular expressions, our engine ignores files and directories specified by their full name.

 ```